 When you think of Tropical North Queensland, Spanish castle ruins is probably not the first thing that comes to your mind but that’s exactly what you’ll find if you venture to Paronella Park just south of Cairns!
 Spend a day venturing through the ruins, the trees and admiring the waterfall next door – you can even feed wild turtles on the grounds!

 Entrance tickets range from $25-45 and are valid for 24 months!
+You can read all about a day at Paronella Park here.

 5. Kuranda Heritage Markets – Kuranda

 The Kuranda Heritage Markets, located at the top of the Kuranda Range, are open everyday from 930am-330pm.
 Shop the beautiful local treasures, while also snapping some quality vintage shots.
 How many places do you know that hold markets amidst a village in the rainforest?
+While you’re here be sure to check out the Australian Butterfly Sanctuary, Kuranda Koala Gardens and Birdworld Kuranda as a part of the Kuranda Wildlife Experience – you won’t regret it!

 6. Walsh’s Pyramid – Gordonvale, Cairns